 This hike in Gamkaberg Nature Reserve takes you into the beautiful Tierkloof gorge to the Overhang and back.
 It also incorporates the the Pied Barbet trail with interesting interpretive boards on the valley floor and hillside in front of the gorge.

 Gamkaberg Nature Reserve is in the Klein Karoo.
-The closest towns are Calitzdorp and Oudtshoorn and the reserve is about 4h 50min and 400km from Cape Town.
+The closest towns are Calitzdorp and Oudtshoorn and the reserve is almost 5 hours and 400km from Cape Town.
 We were staying in Calitzdorp the night before.
 Check the directions to the reserve.
 This hike starts at the reserve office where you need to get a permit.
+If you don’t have a car, check out the options for car hire* from Cape Town.

 Tips for Tierkloof Overhang Hike